Running Vis-Tools Standalone#

 • Try changing bindings between available simulation data and visual parameters.

-For detailed information about how the Geospatial client works, see Geospatial visualization.
+For detailed information about how the Geospatial client works, see Geospatial.